RiskBazaar/obips/michaelfolkson-risk-contract.md

 There have also been articles and white papers written by @RiskBazaar.

 Although the protocol at this stage is primarily built for decentralized e-commerce, it is broadly agreed that a longer term aim should be to build a protocol for decentralized trade which would include the ability to enter into risk contracts.
-We define _risk contracts_ as "a contract that pays out conditional on the occurrence of a future event".
+A _risk contract_ is defined as "a contract that pays out conditional on the occurrence of a future event".

-We propose that the first steps
+We propose that there are additions made to the protocol such that applications/clients can be built on top that enable risk contracts.

+The primary addition would be to allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.
+The scope of the OBIP could also expand to adding fields to the contract JSON that can be switched on/off depending on whether the use case is an e-commerce transaction or a risk contract.

  +
  +## Motivation